Andrew Marvel (1812 ship)

-Andrew Marvel (or Andrew Marvell) was launched at Hull in 1812.
-From 1812 to 1835 she was a Greenland whaler, hunting bowhead whales in the northern whale fishery.
-Thereafter she became a merchantman.
-She foundered in September 1843 while on a voyage from Hull to Saint John, New Brunswick.
+Andrew Marvel (or Andrew Marvell) was launched in Hull in 1812.
+From 1812 to 1835, she was a Greenland whaler, hunting bowhead whales in the northern whale fishery.
+Thereafter, she became a merchantman.
+She foundered in September 1843, while on a voyage from Hull to Saint John, New Brunswick.

 Greenland whaler

 Thomas Richardson built Andrew Marvel on the lines of the whaler Isabella that he had built in 1786.

-Andrew Marvell first appeared in Lloyd's Register (LR) in 1812 with T. Orton, master, Marshall, owner, and trade Hull–Davis Strait.
+Andrew Marvell first appeared in Lloyd's Register (LR) in 1812, with T. Orton, master, Marshall, owner, and trade Hull–Davis Strait.

 The following data are primarily from Coltish:

 In 1819, a record 65 whalers sailed from Hull.
 Andrew Marvel sold for £7,800, complete, but net of outfitting for the coming season.
 She was the first whaler to return; she had left the ice on 8 July and arrived back at Hull on 12 August.

 Merchantman

-LR for 1836 showed Andrew Marvel with M. Wright, master, Hopwood, owner, and trade Hull–Davis Strait, changing to Hull–America.
+LR for 1836, showed Andrew Marvel with M. Wright, master, Hopwood, owner, and trade Hull–Davis Strait, changing to Hull–America.
 She had had a thorough repair in 1836.

 Fate

-On 25 September 1843 Andrew Marvel was in a sinking state at 42°N 57°W when Lotus came on the scene and rescued the crew.
+On 25 September 1843, Andrew Marvel was sinking at 42°N 57°W when Lotus came on the scene and rescued the crew.
 Andrew Marvel had been sailing from Hull to Saint John.
 LR for 1844 carried the annotation "Lost" by her name.